baldwinlouie/drupaldev-nginx/README.md

 [Support Mike Bell on Gittip](https://www.gittip.com/mikebell/)

 Vagrant configuration for Drupal Development.
 Supports Drupal 6/7/8.
-Drush installed via [Drush] (https://github.com/baldwinlouie/puppet-drush).
+Drush installed using [Puppet-Drush module] (https://github.com/baldwinlouie/puppet-drush).
 This can be configured to install any version of Drush using composer and Drush's git repository.

 Need Help?
 Consult the [wiki](https://github.com/mikebell/drupaldev-nginx/wiki) first before submitting an issue.